ruchikaverma-iitg/Nuclei-Segmentation/README.md

 This model was trained using data from our IEEE TMI paper and [MoNuSeg challenge](https://monuseg.grand-challenge.org/).

-Please cite the following papers and our [MoNuSeg challenge](https://monuseg.grand-challenge.org/) if you use this code-
+Please cite the following papers if you use this code or data for your work-

 [N. Kumar, R. Verma et al., "A Multi-organ Nucleus Segmentation Challenge," in IEEE Transactions on Medical Imaging 2019 (in press)](https://ieeexplore.ieee.org/document/8880654)